 Pes Anserine bursitis will cause discomfort on the inner, upper aspect of the knee on your shin bone (Tibia).
 This area will be particularly tender to touch and you may find there is localised swelling, redness and warmth in comparison to the unaffected leg.
 You may find symptoms becoming exacerbated with increases in certain activities such as climbing or descending stairs or anything that involves the knee moving under load.

 This pathology often occurs as a result of overuse, when the related muscles and tendons are repeatedly loaded with bending and straightening movements of the knee i.e. running.
 This can increase the amount of friction and pressure that the underlying bursa experiences, leading to an inflammatory response.
 Additionally, this form of bursitis can occur from direct trauma to the Pes Anserine region.
 Other causes involve biomechanical abnormalities.

+Your Physio will educate you on the condition so that you are able to help support your recovery.
+Initial treatment should focus on reducing pain and inflammation.
 Conservative management initially involves the RICE protocol: rest, ice compression and elevation, is commonly utilised over the first 72 hours to reduce inflammation.
 Within this, regime it is worth noting that a brief period of ‘relative rest’ (2-4 days) is recommended to allow symptoms and irritation to settle further.

 This period of rest if usually employed in conjunction with nonsteroidal anti-inflammatory drugs which can be taken to alleviate the pain and support inflammation reduction.
 These can be prescribed by your GP or a topical gel can be applied to the symptomatic region.
 Ice can also be applied for 15-20 minutes every 4-7 hours during the inflammatory phase.
 Compression and elevation will assist with swelling reduction.